kasra-keshavarz/metsim-env-narval/README.md

 ```

 # Use JupyterHub
 Visit [Narval's JupyterHub Webpage](https://jupyterhub.narval.computecanada.ca/hub/login) and use your Narval credentionals to launch a Jupyterlab Notebook.
-Load the `metsim-mods` from the `lmod` extension of your Jupyter session, and then choose the `metsim-env` kernel to do your computations.
+Load the `metsim-mods` from the `lmod` extension of your Jupyter session , and then choose the `metsim-env` kernel to do your computations.

 # Issues
 Open a ticket under the [Issues](./Issues) tab to report a problem.

 # License
-MetSim Environment on Narval
+MetSim Virtual Environment on Narval
 Copyright (C) 2023, University of Calgary

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.